Water Casting for the Weekend Jeweler

 Judy Larson's Water Casting for the Weekend Jeweler - , Metalwork, , scrap silver

-The ledge of the cake pan provides a place to set the hot torch head on to cool when not in use.
-As the crucible gets very hot, pumice is perfect to set it in while melting metal.
-The can I use is a #10 size which is 7 inches high and 6-3/16 inches in diameter and is filled about 2/3 full of cold water.
+Since the crucible gets very hot, pumice is perfect for setting it in while melting metal.
+I use a #10 can, about 7 inches high and 6-3/16 inches in diameter, filled two-thirds with cold water.

-Personal preference: I keep a metal bowl with ice cubes away from the heat but close by.
-Hint: I highly suggest taking the course Low Tech Casting with Kim St. Jean.
+Hint: I highly recommend taking the course Low Tech Casting with Kim St. Jean.

 Judy Larson's Water Casting for the Weekend Jeweler - , Metalwork, , work station